-The Everyday Active small grant aims to encourage and increase participation in physical activity by residents within Kent County Council or Medway Council administrative areas (excludes London Boroughs) affected by the impact of COVID-19 (coronavirus).
+The Everyday Active small grant is available for clubs and organisations working with under 21 year olds.
+The grant aims to encourage and increase participation in physical activity by residents within Kent County Council or Medway Council administrative areas (excludes London Boroughs).

 £50,000 to £150,000

 The £3m Sporting Capital Fund provides loan funding of between £50,000 and £150,000.
 The loan funding will be used to help organisations develop new projects, operations and revenue streams.
 Our goal is to help develop more sustainable community sports organisations.
 We can invest in a wide range of organisations from community clubs, social enterprises, charities and profit with purpose businesses and each loan is flexible and tailored to the organisation to meet their needs.